 The art from such different genres and eras shares the tree as a commonality, allowing us to see the various role(s) the motif plays in art history and its sociocultural relationship to humanity.

 The paintings and other works so featured come from Belvedere’s own extensive collection, but also from international sources.
-More details once the event opens and I can pop into see it.

 Tickets, dates & tips